 - SELECT instance FROM cloud WHERE workload = ?
 ORDER BY cost_efficiency

-Hitendri Bomble is a Data Scientist at Red Hat, where she builds Generative AI solutions to solve complex business problems.
+Hitendri Bomble is a Senior Data Scientist at Red Hat, where she builds Generative AI solutions to solve complex business problems.
 She specializes in working with Large Language Models (LLMs) to create tools that make everyday work more efficient.
 Deeply rooted in the open-source community, Hitendri focuses on using the latest AI innovations to automate tasks and bring fresh ideas to her team.

 - The Silent Crash: Why Your RAG Evaluation Metrics Are Lying to You